jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

 [6.5](#6.5) Conduct or facilitate security audits (OSG-9 Chpt 15)
 - 6.5.1 Internal
     - Having an internal team conduct security audits has several advantages:
-        - understanding of the internal environment reduces time
+        - understanding the internal environment reduces time
         - an internal team can delve into all parts of systems, because they have insider knowledge
         - internal auditors can be more agile in adapting to changing needs, rescheduling failed assessment components quickly
     - Disadvantages of using an internal team to conduct security audits: